Michigan Dems making play to challenge Iowa's political status after caucus mess

 Michigan created a lot of mischief for the primary election process in 2008 when the state moved up its presidential primary to Jan.
 15 in defiance of the DNC and Republican National Committee in an effort to gain more political clout.
 Dingell and Levin argued at the time that Iowa and New Hampshire had too much influence.

 Iowa moved up its caucuses to Jan.
-3 to retain its first-in-the-nation status and New Hampshire upped its primary to Jan.
-8 to retain the second slot.
+3, 2008, to retain its first-in-the-nation status and New Hampshire upped its primary to Jan.
+8 that year in order to retain the second slot.

 CLICK HERE TO GET THE FOX NEWS APP